-Engebretson received her Master's degree from the Juilliard School under the tutelage of Edith Wiens.
-While still studying at Juilliard Engebretson's seasons saw her first place win in the Savonlinna Opera Festival's International Singing Competition, her Carnegie Hall Stern Auditorium debut, her Saint Louis Symphony debut (Königin der Nacht), and her first performances of the soprano solo in Verdi's Requiem in Nürnberg.
+Heather received her Master's degree from the Juilliard School under the tutelage of Edith Wiens.
+While at Juilliard Heather's seasons saw her first place win in the Savonlinna Opera Festival's International Singing Competition, her Carnegie Hall Stern Auditorium debut, her Saint Louis Symphony debut (Königin der Nacht), and her first performances of the soprano solo in Verdi's Requiem in Nürnberg.
 Engebretson's undergraduate studies were completed at the Cleveland Institute of Music where her major studies were with Mary Schiller (voice), David Russell (violin) and Timothy Cutler (music theory).
-Engebretson continues her studies with Edith Wiens, Hedwig Fassbender, and Mary Schiller.

 Heather grew up in Tuscaloosa, Alabama.
 Roll Tide.
 She lives in Frankfurt with her partner, Austrian-Australian tenor Gerard Schneider and their German Shepherd, Thyra, for whom she enjoys a thriving secondary career as ball-thrower and anthropomorphist.
 Heather continues her vocal studies with Neil Shicoff and Edith Wiens.